Investigate UI Changes

 various gray and blue gray would be the ones we specify.

-#4 Updated by Matthew Brooke almost 14 years ago
+#4 Updated by Matthew Brooke about 14 years ago

 Unfortunately, that is not how it would work.
 The panels and window backgrounds